 - Special Guest: Starting with Dita von Teese in 2006 (she came back in 2016), the cabaret periodically invites a celebrity to perform in the shows.
 The list includes the likes of Pamela Anderson, Arielle Dombasle, Clotilde Courau and Conchita Wurst.

-- The Wild West: Had some of this as theming originally back in the 1950s, including the Indian name that remained despite the changes.
+- The Wild West: The cabaret had the wild West as theming originally back in the 1950s, including the Indian name that remained despite the changes.

 - You Gotta Have Blue Hair: In most of the dance numbers, the dancers wear the Crazy Horse's trademark bob haircut wig with either the same or different colors (depending on the number).